Charaf Tajer is Drawing Dreams in Thread - And He Calls It Casablanca

 Charaf Tajer

-From launching a fashion label with a seed capital of 3000 euros in 2018, to having celebrities such as Kendall Jenner and Gigi Hadid wearing it soon after, and being one of the stars of the prestigious LVMH Prize in 2020.
+From launching a fashion label with a seed capital of 3000 euros in 2018, to having celebrities such as Kendall Jenner and Gigi Hadid wearing it soon after, and being one of the candidates of the prestigious LVMH Prize in 2020.
 Charaf Tajer hasn't only created a luxury brand, but a new lifestyle of exclusivity and leisurewear.
-Here's his story.

-Charaf's decision to name his fashion label Casablanca goes back to the beginning of his story.
-Before he was born, both his parents worked in a couture workshop in Casablanca — his mother was a seamstress and his father a tailor.
-The day they first met, his father tried to sell makeup to the women working in the studio, including his mother.
-They liked each other, fell in love and decided to move to France to start a new life together.
-Born in Paris in 1984, Charaf is of Moroccan origin and grew up in the capital of fashion.
-The family lived in Belleville, a typical working-class district mainly located in the 19th and 20th arrondissements.
+Charaf's decision to name his fashion label Casablanca goes all the way back to the beginning of his story.
+Before he was born, his parents both worked in a couture workshop in Casablanca—his mother as a seamstress and his father as a tailor.
+The day they first met, his father tried selling makeup to the women working in the studio, including his mother.
+They liked each other, fell in love, and decided to move to France to start a new life together.
+Charaf was born in Paris in 1984 and grew up in the capital of fashion.
+There, his family lived in Belleville, a working-class district in the 19th and 20th arrondissements.

-While his father continued to work in various workshops, his mother became a cleaning lady.
-From an early age, Charaf realized that he wanted to provide a better life for his family in the future.
+While his father worked in various workshops, his mother became a cleaning lady.
+From an early age, Charaf knew he wanted to provide a better life for his family.
 Yet, he has always been aware of the sacrifices his parents made to give him opportunities, and he has always tried to make the most of them.
-It was his mother's job of cleaning other people's houses, however, that would greatly influence his future fashion journey.
-He used to accompany her to work and particularly remembers visiting a couple of lawyers who lived in the 16th arrondissement — the most exclusive area of the city.
-He often played with their children and was introduced to a luxurious lifestyle for the first time.
+However, it was his mother's job of cleaning other people's houses that would greatly influence his future fashion journey.
+He would accompany her to work and particularly remembers visiting a couple of lawyers who lived in the 16th arrondissement, the most exclusive area of the city.
+He played with their children often and was introduced to a luxurious lifestyle for the first time.
 The owners played golf and tennis, and it was there that Charaf first saw a Hermès scarf.
-Astonished by its colors and quality, he entered a world of exoticism, unaware of what the items were or what they represented.
+Astonished by its colors and quality, he entered a world of exoticism, unaware of what the items were or represented.

-But fashion had always been a part of his life.
+Yet, fashion had always been a part of Charaf's life.
 As a young boy, he would go window shopping with his father in Paris to discover new styles.
-Back home, his father would bring the sketches he had made during these outings to life by making clothes for him.
+Back home, his father would bring the sketches he had made during these outings to life by sewing clothes for him.
 Although becoming a designer and working in the fashion industry wasn't an unrealistic ambition, Tajer initially didn't want to pursue it.
-The main reason for this was that he had never seen a designer who looked like him, so it never seemed possible.
+The main reason was that he had never seen a designer who looked like him, so it never seemed possible.
 Instead, he decided to study child psychology and architecture.

-However, Tajer has always been interested in fashion.
-At the age of 19, he completed an internship with Rick Owens, which provided him with a behind-the-scenes look at the luxury fashion industry.
-It was there that he found one of his greatest inspirations.
-He realized that, although Rick Owens' designs were extreme and had a distinctive style code that many people didn't refer to, he was expressing his own identity in the most authentic and honest way — the key to his success.
+However, we can't overlook the fact that Charaf has always had an interest in fashion.
+At age 19, for example, he interned with Rick Owens, gaining a behind-the-scenes look at the luxury fashion industry.
+There, he found one of his greatest inspirations.
+He realized that although Rick Owens's designs were extreme and had a distinctive style that many people didn't follow, Owens was expressing his own identity in the most authentic and honest way—the key to his success.

-Then, in 2008, Charaf Tajer and Stéphane Ashpool founded the streetwear brand Pigalle.
-Tajer focused on marketing and event planning as he wasn't yet confident enough to take on the role of designer.
+In 2008, Tajer and Stéphane Ashpool founded the streetwear brand Pigalle.
+Thereby, Charaf focused on marketing and event planning because he wasn't confident enough to be a designer yet.
 Two years later, they opened the renowned nightclub Le Pompon, which hosted events for luxury brands such as Louis Vuitton and Givenchy.

-As Charaf grew, travelled and designed for the club over the years, he gained confidence and developed his own point of view, which he wanted to share.
+As Charaf grew and traveled, designing for the club, he gained confidence and developed his own point of view, which he wanted to share.
 Like Rick Owens, he embraced his identity, albeit with a different aesthetic.
-However, Tajer also had doubts.
-Yet, he realized that he had to step out of his comfort zone to fulfill his vision; otherwise, he would regret leaving it behind.
-After three or four years of nurturing the idea of creating a brand — initially as part of Pigalle, as he lacked the confidence to do it alone — he decided that it was worth venturing out on his own.
-He left Pigalle to realize his vision, which soon proved to be one of the greatest successes of an emerging luxury fashion brand.
+However, Tajer had his doubts.
+He realized that he had to step out of his comfort zone to fulfill his vision; otherwise, he would regret leaving it behind.
+After three or four years of nurturing the idea of creating a brand — initially as part of Pigalle, as he lacked the confidence to do it alone — Charaf decided it was worth venturing out on his own.
+He left Pigalle to realize his vision, which soon became one of the greatest successes of an emerging luxury fashion brand.

-Having examined the history of Charaf Tajer and the rise of Casablanca, we will now explore the true essence of this luxury brand.
+Now that we've examined the history of Charaf Tajer and the rise of Casablanca, let's explore the true essence of the luxury brand.

-Thus, Casablanca is Tajer's expression of how he sees the world, with all its beauty and hidden dreams.
-It captures the excitement of his travels and the aesthetics he discovers, as well as the pivotal moment when he first saw a Hermès scarf and entered the world of exclusivity and beauty.
-Tajer recalls that, in Paris in the early 2000s, wealthy individuals such as doctors would dress up in Lacoste tracksuits, Cartier sunglasses and Hermès scarves to visit the country club on Sundays.
-Keeping this style in mind and identifying with its aesthetics opened a window for dreaming, says Tajer.
-Casablanca now takes the casual tennis style and combines it with luxury, designing clothes that Charaf himself couldn't find in existing menswear collections.
+Thus, Casablanca is Tajer's interpretation of the world and all its beauty and hidden dreams.
+It captures the excitement of Tajer's travels, the aesthetics he discovers, and the pivotal moment when he first saw a Hermès scarf, entering him into a world of exclusivity and beauty.
+Tajer recalls that, in Paris in the early 2000s, wealthy individuals, such as doctors, would dress in Lacoste tracksuits, Cartier sunglasses, and Hermès scarves to visit the country club on Sundays.
+Tajer says that keeping this style in mind and identifying with its aesthetics opened a window for dreaming.
+Casablanca now combines the casual tennis style with luxury, designing clothes that Charaf himself couldn't find in existing menswear collections.
 By creating artful, high-quality silk shirts — for which Casablanca is best known — as well as tracksuits and eyewear, Tajer produces clothing that is both comfortable and exclusive.
-On top of that, Tajer is keen to create pieces that aren't aimed at a specific demographic.
-Instead, he wants to create clothes that will be loved by people of all ages and that stand out because of their distinctive, inclusive style, rather than any particular hype.
+Additionally, Tajer aims to create pieces that aren't targeted toward a specific demographic.
+He wants to create clothes that will be loved by people of all ages and that stand out because of their distinctive, inclusive style rather than any particular hype.

-By looking at Charaf Tajer's story, we have been able to gain an insight into his personality and identity, both of which are reflected in his designs.
-Casablanca embodies the beauty that can be found in the world and incorporates the moments and details that have shaped Tajer's journey.
-However, we can also see how the founder of Casablanca struggled to find his voice because of past prejudices.
-He is therefore a great inspiration, showing that if you believe in yourself and listen to your inner voice, you can achieve anything you set your mind and heart to - always going for the seemingly impossible.
+By examining Charaf Tajer's story, we gained insight into his personality and identity, both of which are reflected in his designs.
+Casablanca embodies the beauty found in the world, incorporating moments and details that shaped Tajer's journey.
+However, we also see how Tajer struggled to find his voice because of past prejudices.
+Therefore, he is a great inspiration as he shows that if you believe in yourself and listen to your inner voice, you can achieve anything you set your mind and heart to — even the seemingly impossible.

 Made on